- Sustaining for everyone, during both joyful and challenging times.

 - Active in working towards social justice in our community and around the world.

-We attract down-to-earth members seeking a Jewish home for ritual, cultural, or social reasons.
+We attract down-to-earth people seeking a Jewish home for ritual, cultural, or social reasons.
 Many of our families include interfaith couples looking for a temple where they will be welcome and a place to educate their children.
 We do not, nor have we ever, charged for High Holy Day seats.
 (We rely on voluntary donations by those who attend.)

 Inclusion is a core belief of the members of Temple Emanuel, and we put that belief into action.
 Membership is open to all who are committed to or are exploring Judaism: singles, couples, parents and their children, people of all sexual orientations and gender identities, couples where both are Jewish and couples where one — or both — is not, people with extensive Jewish knowledge and beginners.
 Our current membership reflects that diversity.
 We welcome everyone who wants to find community with us.